rhino-project/rhino-project/gems/rhino/guides/overrides.md

 };
 ```

-and update _globalOverriden_ like below:
+and update _globalOverrides_ like below:

 ```
 import { editBlogForm, changeAlert } from 'pages/editBlogFrom';